pythonai200425/pages_ai/linear_poly_hw.md

 6. 📈 **Draw** the graph of the regression parabola + observation points for the **Polynoial Regression**
 7. **Predict** (using model.predict) the value of 4.5 hours in the first model, and 0.5 load-kg in the second model

-### Theoretical questions -- Test your understanding -- Bonus
+###💡 Theoretical Questions — Test Your Understanding (Bonus)
-8. What is the diff between model.score and r2_score function?
+8. 🧾 What’s the difference between model.score and the r2_score function?
-9. Why do we need to calc Adj R²? why nor just R²?
+9. 🎯 Why do we need to calculate Adjusted R² instead of just relying on R²?
-10. Exaplin in parabola function aX² + bX + c => how does the a,b,c affects the shape of the parabola?
+A. 🌀 In the parabola function aX² + bX + c, explain how each parameter (a, b, c) affects the shape and position of the parabola
-11. Considering your answer to previous question (10)- why does PolynomialFeatures creates 3 features?
+B. 🧮 Considering your previous answer, why does PolynomialFeatures create 3 features?
-12. In PolynomialFeatures (degreee=2)- the first feature is always 1, so why do we need it?
+C. 🧱 In PolynomialFeatures(degree = 2), the first feature is always 1 — why do we need it?

 **Bonus**:
 Try solving the curved parabola with LinearRegression and check the R². how much it proved when using **Polynomial Regression** (degree=2)?